modelfront/multilingual-nlp/README.md

 ...

 ## Decision inputs
+How accurate?
 How many languages?
 How much labelled data?
+How much throughput/speed?
-How much throughput?
+How much effort?
-Speed/latency requirements?
+How frequent?
+(Retraining)

 ---